Baldwin IV of Jerusalem: Planned offensive

 On the second anniversary of his coronation, 15 July 1176, Baldwin reached the age of majority; Raymond's regency lapsed, and he promptly returned to Tripoli.
-At the suggestion of his mother, the king appointed his maternal uncle, Joscelin of Courtenay, to the office of seneschal and arranged for him to marry a rich heiress, Agnes of Milly.
+At the suggestion of his mother, Baldwin appointed her brother, Joscelin, to the office of seneschal and arranged for him to marry a rich heiress, Agnes of Milly.
 Baldwin was able to trust Joscelin as he was his closest kinsman who had no claim to the throne.
 This change in government signaled a new Frankish approach to the Egyptian ruler Saladin, who had encircled the crusader states during Raymond's regency by conquering Muslim principalities in Syria.
-Baldwin did not ratify Raymond's peace treaty with Saladin, firmly agreeing with Joscelin that the sultan's power needed to be curbed.
+Baldwin did not ratify Raymond's peace treaty with Saladin, firmly agreeing with Joscelin that Saladin's power needed to be curbed.

 Map of the Near East in c.
 1165.
 By the time Baldwin IV ascended, the Fatimid Caliphate had been overthrown by Saladin, who advanced into Zengid territory.

 As soon as he took over the government, Baldwin began planning a full-scale attack on Egypt with his advisers.
-The king took advantage of Saladin's campaign in Aleppo to lead a raid around Damascus.
+He took advantage of Saladin's campaign in Aleppo to lead a raid around Damascus.
 Despite having sensation in only one hand, he refused to delegate his military duties and took part in fighting.
 He and his advisers decided to intervene in Saladin's war against the Order of Assassins.
 On 1 August 1176, Baldwin and Raymond led the armies of Jerusalem and Tripoli, respectively, in a raid of the Beqaa Valley (modern-day Lebanon).
 They successfully defeated the garrison of Damascus, forcing Saladin to abandon his campaign.

 William of Montferrat married Baldwin's sister Sibylla in November 1176 and was made count of Jaffa and Ascalon, but the nobles no longer trusted his cousin Emperor Frederick's ability to aid the kingdom.
 According to Sicard of Cremona, Baldwin offered to resign the throne to William; if he did, William declined because he knew he lacked the support of the nobility.